abadid/cmsc424-spring2018/project2/README.md

 1. table4storedproc.sql: SQL script for populating `stpc` database.
 1. trigger-database.sql: SQL script for setting up the `flightsales` database.
 1. trigger-test.py: Python script for testing the trigger.
-1. Vagrantfile: Vagrantfile that creates the `flights` database and populates it using `small.sql` file.
+1. Vagrantfile: Vagrantfile that creates the required databases and populates some of them.

 ### Getting started
 Start the VM with `vagrant up` in the `project2/` directory.
 The databases `flights` and `stpc` should already be set up.
 The `flightsales` database is already created for you, but you need to populate it explicitly.